ohbadiah/nickmcavoy-dotcom/content/posts/2015-09-05-lies-of-productivity-and-busyness.markdown

 Then I remembered that traffic lights are only red for an utterly inconsequential amount of time, and I did not need to knock the man over in order to fulfill what was required of me.

+I've hung out at a coffee shop this afternoon.
+This shop does a great job creating an atmosphere that conveys an important truth: being is an end in itself.
+It does not require doing in order to justify itself.

 As you can see, I've been in pretty deep.
 This decompression is going to be glorious.